jcs-legacy/blog/content/posts/Editor/Build ELPA/index.en.md

 Congratulations! 🎉 Now you have your own ELPA!

-Next you would just need to push to a GitHub repo and enable GitHub Pages for that repo.
+Next, you would just need to push to a GitHub repo and enable GitHub Pages for that repo.
 See [github-elpa#3-change-repository-setting](https://github.com/10sr/github-elpa#3-change-repository-setting) for more information!